archy-co/continuous-thought-machines/README.md

 # 🕰️ The Continuous Thought Machine

+## This repository's point

+In this fork I tried to experiment with CTM to predict meanings of Japanese Kanjis.
+Both real Kanjis and made up Kanjis (generated with Stable Diffusion) were tested.
+For real Kanjis, CTM started to learn and understand their meaning, but still often confused similar meanings.
+As for made up Kanjis, CTM's predictions were quite random, which is also justifiable, because made up Kanjis themselves are quite random.

+Original README follows.

+---

 📚 [PAPER: Technical Report](https://arxiv.org/abs/2505.05522) | 📝 [Blog](https://sakana.ai/ctm/) | 🕹️ [Interactive Website](https://pub.sakana.ai/ctm) | ✏️ [Tutorial](examples/01_mnist.ipynb)

 ![Activations](assets/activations.gif)